strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/PasswordCracking/PasswordCracking.md

 In this lab we will be getting started with the fundamentals of password cracking.
 We will be using Hashcat to do this.

+First, let’s disable Defender.
+Simply run the following from an Administrator PowerShell prompt:

+`Set-MpPreference -DisableRealtimeMonitoring $true`

+This will disable Defender for this session.

+If you get angry red errors, that is Ok, it means Defender is not running.

 To start, we will be working with the Command Prompt in Windows Terminal.
 This is on your desktop and can be opened by right-clicking it and selecting Run as administrator:

 ![](attachments\Clipboard_2020-06-12-10-36-44.png)